Lunch in the Centre

 The Centre is governed by a Board of Directors who are all volunteers.

 We have a bath which is specially adapted for the disabled and is electrically controlled.
 This, along with the hoist enables wheelchair bound clients to enjoy a bath.

-Some clients bring in their own laundry but we also have a Vanette which picks up & drops off laundry to clients at home, mainly meals on wheels recipients.
-Laundry is normally collected on Monday and returned washed and ironed by Friday.
+Some clients bring in their own laundry but we also have a Vanette which picks up & drops off laundry to clients at home.
+This service is available to all.

 Lunches, Dining and Meals on Wheels

 We have seating for 50 clients.
 In the centre, clients enjoy a 4 course home cooked lunch.

 Meals on Wheels are delivered to clients at home by 3 of our vehicles and approximately 60 meals are delivered daily (Monday – Friday) to the following areas – Crosslow, Ardattin, Coolroe, Ballintemple, Clonegal, Kildavin, Kilbride, Ballon, Fighting Cocks, Rathoe, Shillelagh Road, Rath West, Killinure, Tankardstown, Ballyconnell, Coolkenno, Crab Lane, Tobinstown, Rathvilly, Rathmore, Ballyhacket, Paulville, Ballykilduff, Straboe, Killerig, Grange, Grangeford, Castlemore, and Tullow town.

 All dietary needs are catered for if at all possible.